rajeshvkothari/oom/Internal/Int_Honolulu.md

   }
   ```

-  For all models except the ric model use following model-specific additional fields:
+  For all models except the ric model use the following model-specific additional fields:

   ```sh
   {